Types of Appointments

 If you are unable to get to the surgery during the day, we offer an evening surgery once a week on a Wednesday.
 This are run in turn by the Doctors on a rota and are only available by a pre-bookable appointment only (i.e. not a walk in or emergency appointment).
 If you do not work during the day, please reframe from booking these appointments, although we understand that this is not always possible.
 If you book an evening clinic appointment, please make sure you attend or cancel if you no longer need it as these are very sought after appointments.

 Sometimes you may need to have a minor op done, such as if you have an annoying skin tag to remove.
-These are done by both Dr Evans on a Tuesday afternoon or Dr Epps on a Wednesday morning.
-This is also with the nurse who will assist.
+These are done by Dr Evans and with the nurse who will assist.